15 Top States Where Professionals with Student Debt Own Homes

 Last but not least is Oregon, home to all things athletic and outdoors, as indicated by Nike and Columbia Sportswear, two of the largest companies in the state.
 Of course, when talking about Oregon, one cannot forget the draw of Portland, where tons of millennials have poured in seeking arts, culture, and a cheaper cost of living compared to other West Coast hotspots like San Francisco and Seattle.
 It’s also a science and tech hub as well, since, unlike other states where MBAs are the most popular grad degrees, Oregon’s most common graduate studies are engineering and computer science.

 Oregon had the least expensive home on the list, at $100K, and its most expensive home had the lowest price of the states, at just $750K.
 This might explain why they’re a little more comfortable with taking on a mortgage, as they have the lowest average down payment.
-However, it could also be because they’ve got more money left over after they refinance student loans—their savings are above average at $18,693.

 How to prepare for a mortgage while paying student debt